-Since October 2007 the Airbus A380 is the biggest operational passenger airliner in the world.
-The A380 megajet took over this position from the Boeing 747, the Jumbo Jet.
-Compared to the 747 the A380 has two maindecks over the full length of the fuselage and it offers room to 40 procent more passengers: 525 in a three-class layout and a maximum of more than 800.
+The Airbus A380 is the biggest operational passenger airliner in the world.
+The megajet took over this position from the Boeing 747 in October 2007 when it started commercial operations with Singapore Airlines.
+The A380 has two main decks over the full length of the fuselage, offering room to 525 passengers in a standard three-class layout and a maximum of more than 800 in high-density configuration.

-Airbus started studying large capacity airliner concepts in the early 1990s in order to break Boeing's 747-monopoly.
-The project was first designated 'A3XX' and later renamed 'A380' ('8' because of the double deck).
-The Airbus A380 is primarily intended as an aircraft connecting busy air traffic hubs.
-In the earliest phases of the project Airbus studied several design proposals including a concept with two A340-fuselages side-by-side but in the end chose a double-decker layout with two main passengers decks.
-The designation A380 was chosen because the double-deck fuselage cross-section looks like an '8'.
+Airbus started studying large capacity airliner concepts in the early 1990s in order to attack Boeing's 747-monopoly.
+The project was first designated 'A3XX' and later renamed 'A380'.
+The designation 'A380' was chosen because the double-deck fuselage cross section looks like an '8'.
+In the earliest phases of the project, Airbus studied several design proposals, including a concept with two A340-fuselages side-by-side, but in the end Airbus chose a layout with two main passenger decks.
+In the standard cabin layout, the main deck offers ten abreast seating (3+4+3 - eleven-abreast in high-density configuration) and on the upper deck, the passengers sit eight-abreast (2+4+2).

-Airbus launched the full-scale development of the A380 in December 2000 with orders for 55 aircraft from six airlines.
-The first flight of the A380 took place on April 27 2005.
-Airbus claims that the A380 is 15 to 20 per cent less fuel thirsty per seat than the 747 and less noisy.
-About 25 per cent of the airframe consists of composite materials instead of traditional aluminium.
+Airbus launched full-scale development of the A380 in December 2000 after collecting orders for 55 aircraft from six airlines.
+The first flight of the A380 took place on 27 April 2005.
+About 25 per cent of the airframe consists of composite materials instead of aluminium.
 One of the new materials used is GLARE, a composite of aluminium and glass fibre layers developed in The Netherlands.
 GLARE (GLAss-REinforced fibre metal laminate) is used in upper fuselage skin panels.